achterbahn/docs-2/en/02_ConsentFriend/v1/07_FAQ.md

 ## How can I redisplay the consent management window on a page?

-If you want to allow the user to change his consent settingsm, you can add a link to the consent management window using the following code:
+If you want to allow the user to change his consent settings, you can add a link to the consent management window using the following code:

 ```